Bid/Job Announcement Sanitation Clerk DSS

 • Reviews traffic flow ordinances prepared by City Council committee for accuracy and proper language and makes corrections as necessary

-• Responds to reports and conducts safety inspections of safety hazards in public ways (e.g., streets, parkways, sidewalks)
+• Responds to reports and conduct safety inspections of safety hazards in public ways (e.g., streets, parkways, sidewalks)

 • Directs work crews in the placement of street signs